sumeet-automation/selenium-java-interview/QUESTIONS.md

 41. Write a program to rotate a string.
 Eg. “ABCD” to “DABC”.
 42. Write a program to find all the permutations of a String.
 String will not contain any duplicates.
 Eg. I/P “xyz”, O/P->”xyz”,”yzx”, ”zxy”,”xzy”,”yxz”,”zyx”.
 43. Write a program to remove all the white spaces in a string.
 44. Given a string "ABCBCBAABCB", count the occurrence of “BCB”
+64. Write program to find wether the single group of elements in an array is present in the another with respective of order Example :
+Arr1 = [a:b:c;d:e:f;g;h;i]
+Arr2 = [a:c]
+Output :
+True.

 ## Collections
 45. Write a program to convert a list to an array.